thomas-vogel/mRUBiS/README.md

 ## Overview
 mRUBiS is an extensible exemplar for model-based architectural self-healing and self-optimization.
 It simulates the mRUBiS marketplace as the adaptable software and therefore provides and maintains an architectural runtime model of the software.
 This model can be directly used by adaptation engines to realize and perform self-adaptation.

 Particularly, mRUBiS supports injecting issues into the model, which should be handled by self-adaptation, and validating the model to assess the self-adaptation. mRUBiS allows developers to explore variants of adaptation engines (e.g., event-driven self-adaptation similar to event-condition-action rules) and to evaluate the effectiveness, efficiency, and scalability of self-adaptation.
-Finally, developers can use their favorite technologies to implement the adaptation engines such as pure code or even model-driven techniques (e.g., [OCL](https://projects.eclipse.org/projects/modeling.mdt.ocl), [Story Diagrams](https://projects.eclipse.org/projects/modeling.mdt.ocl), [Henshin](https://www.eclipse.org/henshin/) etc.) that operate on the architectural runtime model.
+Finally, developers can use their favorite technologies to implement the adaptation engines such as pure code or even model-driven techniques (e.g., [OCL](https://projects.eclipse.org/projects/modeling.mdt.ocl) and [Story Diagrams](https://projects.eclipse.org/projects/modeling.mdt.ocl)) that operate on the architectural runtime model.

 The architectural runtime model is expressed by the _CompArch_ language, for which we provide a modeling editor.
 The language is based on the [Eclipse Modeling Framework (EMF)](https://www.eclipse.org/modeling/emf/) so that the technologies used to implement the adaptation engine must be compatible with EMF.